Lead Paint Removal

 In 1996, as a part of the Toxic Substance Control Act*, the EPA enacted laws to prevent exposure to lead-based paints, because of the health hazards, especially among children.
 There is a simple test that can be done to determine if you have lead in your paint.
 If lead is detected, the real work begins!
 Lead paint removal should be left to the experts because there are steps that must be taken to protect people from exposure.
 All City Painting is certified in lead paint removal and our staff are trained to remove lead paint safely and effectively.

 How Much Does Lead Paint Abatement Cost?

-The EPA states that professional removal of lead-based paint should cost between $8 and $15 per square foot.
+The EPA states that the professional removal of lead-based paint should cost between $8 and $15 per square foot.
 This equates to approximately $10,000 for a typical home.
 If lead paint has been found in your home, the price to remove it, especially if you see any chipping or bubbling is far less than the ramifications if your children are exposed to the toxins.
 Call All City Painting today for fair pricing on lead paint removal.

 How Is Lead Paint Removed from Buildings?